vparv/vparv.github.io/_pages/about.md

     title: "Philadelphia Eagles"

 ---
+## About

-### H3 I'm a first-year student at the University of Michigan studying Computer Science and Cognitive Science on the Computation and Cognition double major pathway.
+### I'm a first-year student at the University of Michigan studying Computer Science and Cognitive Science on the Computation and Cognition double major pathway.

-## H2 Education
+## Education
-### H3 University of Michigan - Ann Arbor
+### University of Michigan - Ann Arbor
 ![alt text](/images/um-logo.png "University of Michigan")
-### H3 September 2018 - May 2022
+### September 2018 - May 2022
-### H3 B.S. in Computer Science and Cognitive Science
+### B.S. in Computer Science and Cognitive Science